sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20221029: Started to tidy up ECH code in early preparation for making a PR for that (now that my HPKE PR is hopefully nearing completion).

 - 20221024: another record layer leak, when GREASEing from client, answer was to tweak the conditions for free'ing the record layer and ``init_buf`` depending on the ECH conditions we see, but that's pretty